-Subsection 1.175(a) (4) recognizes that reissues may be filed to have the patentability of the original patent, without changes therein, considered in view of prior art or other information relevant to patentability which was not previously considered by the Office.
+Former § 1.175(a)(4) recognized that reissues could be filed to have the patentability of the original patent, without changes therein, considered in view of prior art or other information relevant to patentability which was not previously considered by the Office.

-37 CFR 1.175 (a) (4) has been held to be within the rulemaking power of the Commissioner in Sheller Globe Co. v.
-Mobay Chemical Corp.
-Civil Action No. 78-70563, (E. D. Mich., Southern Div., 1980) BNA/PTCJ 468: A-8, 9.
+37 CFR 1.175(a)(4) was held to be within the rulemaking power of the Commissioner in Sheller Globe Co. v.
+Mobay Chemical Corp., 204 USPO 1052 (E. D. Mich., Southern Div., 1980).